Marklin2289/whatsapp/README.md

-whatsapp App using Next.js and styled-components, firebase.
+whatsapp App using Next.js and styled-components, firebase.version -1